weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (11) [1x] = |yl|<] = (x, yeRY. |

-Hence the mapping x — |x| is a continuous real function on R*.
+Hence the mapping x - |x| is a continuous real function on R*.

-If now f is a continuous mapping from a metric space X into R*, and if ¢ is defined on X by setting ¢(p) = |f(p)|, it follows, by Theorem 4.7, that ¢ is a continuous real function on X.
+If now f is a continuous mapping from a metric space X into R*, and if c is defined on X by setting c(p) = |f(p)|, it follows, by Theorem 4.7, that c is a continuous real function on X.

 4.12 Remark We defined the notion of continuity for functions defined on a